ThinkEQ/assembly-solutions-ltd/src/pages/product-category/wire-preparation.md

     column:
       title: ""
       text: >-
-        **Industry leaders in Wire Preparation**
+        #### **High Volume Wire & Cable Preparation**

-        With 25 years experience in wire preparation we are proud to be the preferred supplier to some of the worlds leading companies including Siemens and Stanley.
+        We manufacture an incredible 5,000 wire assemblies a minute using our high speed automatic machines.
+With very little labour involved, we are as competitive as china and eastern european countries, and is a reason why we are the preferred supplier to some of the worlds leading companies including Siemens, Stanley and Vodafone.
   - type: column
     column:
       text: >-
-        **Quality Assurance**
+        #### **Custom Wire Preparation**

         An a ISO 9001 Quality accredited manufacturer, all our wire and cable preparation assemblies are made to the highest standard and given full electrical testing.
+Stanley.
       title: ""
   - type: column
     column:
       title: ""
       text: >-
-        **Lean Manufacturing**
+        #### **Wire Preparation Expertise**

-        We pride ourselves on our efficient set up and a strong supply chain support being able to offer low prices.
+        As an established and experienced wiring sub-contract manufacturer, we have the equipment ad skilled workforce to supply any type of wire preparation and [cable preparation](www.assembly-solutions.com/cable-preparation).
+We boast an extensive range of high speed wire cutting machinery which also strips, tins and terminates.
+These machines are run by our technical wire preparation experts who ensure that the machines are running at maximum efficiency and producing to the correct accuracy.
   - type: column
     column:
       title: ""
       text: >-
-        **World Class Products**
+        #### **Wire Preparation for Siemens**

-        Our wire preparation services are delivered into applications made by world leading manufacturer Siemens.
-Read the full project case study [here](https://www.assembly-solutions.com/projects/siemens/).
+        We are very proud to produce wire preparation and other small [cable assemblies](www.assembly-solutions.com/cable-assemblies) for world leading technology company Siemens.
+All the assemblies we manufacture for Siemens are produced on our high speed fully automotive wire preparation machine which has the capability to cut, strip, tin and terminate wires.
+You can read the full Siemens project case study [here](https://www.assembly-solutions.com/projects/siemens/).
 seo:
-  title: Wire Preparation | Cable Preparation | ASL
+  title: Wire Preparation | Wire & Cable Capabilities
-  description: Wire Preparation and cable preparation at low cost and on fast
+  description: Custom made wire preparation and cable preparation delivered on
-    turnaround.
-Cut, Strip and Terminate Assembly from Wire Experts Assembly Solutions.
+    fast turnaround and highest quality.
+Contact us today to discuss your wire preparation and cable assembly requirements.
 ---